 Andrew Browning and the 9 Pound Hammers is what you get when you brew coarse-ground country with no filter, then add an extra shot.

-Never happy with following or keeping to the status quo, Andrew Browning and the 9 Pound Hammers deliver a fresh brand of outlaw country music that cuts through the static and brings the listener along for one hell of a ride.
+Andrew Browning and the 9 Pound Hammers deliver a fresh brand of Outlaw Country music that cuts through the static, and brings the lucky listener along for one hell of a midnight ride.